 Click on the drop-down directly opposite “Aspect:”

 Enter the Dimensions of the size you want on export.

 Don’t bother to calculate the lowest divisible number yourself, let Lightroom do the work.

 Notice “4 x 3” is now in the Aspect box.
 Lightroom has done the work for us.

 Notice also, the locked Padlock symbol, which ensures we can’t break the Aspect Ratio.
-All you have to do is move and resize the crop to your heart’s content, as long as the Padlock is locked.
-Once your happy, press return or “Close” the Crop Tool.
+All you must do is move and resize the crop to your heart’s content if the Padlock is locked.
+Once you’re happy, press return or “Close” the Crop Tool.

 Exporting the File